 Financial Aspects

-- Minimum wage in 2025 is approximately NZ$22.70/hour
+- Minimum wage is approximately NZ$22.70/hour

 - You must apply for an IRD number (Inland Revenue Department) to be legally employed